Jeffrey Rose

-Jeffrey Rose, CMH, is an American clinical hypnotist, nutritionist, lecturer, sleep specialist, addiction recovery coach, cable TV show host, lecturer, Rockland County chapter leader of Start School Later sleep specialist and writer.
+Jeffrey Rose, CMH, is an American clinical hypnotist, lecturer, sleep specialist, addiction recovery coach, cable TV show host, NY State legislative coordinator of Start School Later and writer.

-Rose is the founder and Director of the Advanced Hypnosis Center, which he established in New York City in 1999 and the Advanced Hypnosis Center in Rockland County, N.Y., in 2005.
+Rose is the founder and director of the Advanced Hypnosis Center, which he established in New York City in 1999 and the Advanced Hypnosis Center in Rockland County, N.Y., in 2005.

-Rose was a staff writer at RECOVER Magazine, where he regularly contributed articles on health and wellness.
-As the host of “Holistic Healing” he covered the 2015 Integrative Healthcare Symposium where he interviewed Dr. James Gordon, Dr. Kenneth Bock and Hyla Cass, MD, the 2016 Integrative Healthcare Symposium where he interviewed Dr. David Perlmutter and Dr. Mark Hyman, and the 2017 Integrative Healthcare Symposium where he interviewed Dr. David Katz.
-He also regularly appears as a frequent guest talking about hypnosis on Manhattan Neighborhood Network cable television.

 Rose is a colleague of Elena Beloff.
 At his suggestion, Beloff was cast as the hypnotist at the center of Philippe Parreno's multimedia art extravaganza "H{N0YPN(Y}OSIS".

 Education

 Rose received his bachelor's degree from New York University.
 He is certified by the International Medical Dental Hypnosis Association (IMDHA), National Guild of Hypnotists, and the International Association of Counselors and Therapists.
 He has received continued education at Integrative Healthcare Symposium.

-Lecture

-Rose is a popular lecturer to the public.
-He has taught the course, “An Holistic Approach to a Hypnosis Practice” at the International Association of Counselors and Therapists annual conference and has taught courses on hypnosis and sleep at the New York Open Center.

-Community activism

-Rose is the founder and leader of Start School Later, Rockland County, advocating for high school start times opening later in the morning so that teenagers can the get sufficient sleep they need to be healthy, fully enjoy life, excel in school and achieve their full potential.
-Rose was the former leader of the Weston A. Price Foundation Rockland County Chapter, dedicated to restoring nutrient-dense foods to the human diet through education, research and activism.
-He advises the New York Coalition for Healthy School Food and supports the Campaign for a Commercial-Free Childhood.
-He is a member of the Rockland County School Health and Wellness Coalition.
-The New York Public Interest Research Group (NYPIRG) presented Rose with an award for his years of dedicated service in the public interest.